Worldline Review

 Integration Assessment

 Two main developer platforms: Worldline Direct (the post-Ingenico unified API for European acquiring) and Worldline Connect (the legacy GlobalCollect API for global cross-border payments).
 Both expose REST APIs with versioned environments.
-Three integration models: Hosted Checkout Page (lowest PCI scope), Hosted Tokenization Page (custom UX with tokenized card data), and Server-to-Server (full control, highest PCI scope).
-Open-source server SDKs in Java, .NET, PHP, Python 2 and 3, Ruby, Node.js, and Go.
+There are three integration models: Hosted Checkout Page (lowest PCI scope), Hosted Tokenization Page (custom UX with tokenized card data) and Server-to-Server (full control, highest PCI scope).
+Open-source server SDKs in Java, .NET, PHP, Python 2 and 3, Ruby, Node.js and Go.
 Client SDKs for iOS and Android.
 Magento, Shopify, WooCommerce and Salesforce Commerce Cloud plugins are maintained.
-Documentation is functional and accurate but lacks the polish of Stripe or Adyen — fewer interactive examples, less narrative explanation.
+Documentation is functional and accurate but lacks the polish of Stripe or Adyen, with fewer interactive examples and less narrative explanation.
 Sandbox provisioning happens at account opening.
-Realistic integration timeline: 3-6 weeks for a mid-complexity integration, longer for multi-platform setups (Direct + Connect + Saferpay).
+A realistic integration timeline is 3-6 weeks for a mid-complexity integration, longer for multi-platform setups (Direct + Connect + Saferpay).

 Risk & Compliance